sonic-net/DASH/Documentation/README.md

 ...
 ```
 ### Chris' Proposal 2 - Group all HLDs in one folder, all compliance requirements in another
-In this format, all the HLDs are in one folder and compliance requirements in another folder, makint it easier to find all the documents at the same "level" of detail.
-As the complexity grows, this helps keep things organised according to "technical area of interest/expertise" (architesure/features vs. detailed requirements).
+In this format, all the HLDs are in one folder and compliance requirements in another folder, making it easier to find all the documents at the same "level" of detail.
+As the complexity grows, this helps keep things organized according to "technical area of interest/expertise" (architesure/features vs. detailed requirements).
+The downside is you have to look in two different places to maintain/review the high-related desciptions and requirements.
 ```
 System Descriptions/HLDs
     General High-level Descriptions